TuesdayT/IJCAI2019-Deep-Light-Field-Driven-Saliency-Detection-from-A-Single-View/README.md

 ## Dataset: DUTLF
 * Each scene of this dataset consists of an all-focus image, a stack of focal slices, multi-view images, a depth map and a corresponding ground truth.
 * The dataset will be expanded to about 3000 real scenes.
-* We are preparing it and will make it public available soon.
+* We are preparing it and will make it publicly available soon.

 ## Dataset: DUTLF-MV
 * Each scene of this dataset consists of an all-focus image, multi-view images and a corresponding ground truth.